How to Create Time Slices#

 plot timeslice

 As the above kind of plot is getting cluttered for lots of timesteps we provide a function to create a filled contour plot over the transient data.
-The function plot_time_slice() automatically detects if the line lies on a cardinal direction and labels the y-axes with the changing spatial dimension.
+The function plot_time_slice() creates a heatmap over time and space.

 plot timeslice